: TODAY'S ROYAL FAMILY

 The United Kingdom does not have a written constitution, which sets out the rights and duties of the Monarch, they are established by conventions.
 These are non-statutory rules which can be just as binding as formal constitutional rules.

-The Queen and her family never vote or stand for election to any position, political or otherwise.
+The King and his family never vote or stand for election to any position, political or otherwise.

 Although the law relating to elections does not specifically prohibit the Sovereign from voting in a general election or local election, it is considered unconstitutional for the Sovereign and his or her heir to do so.

-As Head of State, The Queen must remain politically neutral, since her Government will be formed from whichever party can command a majority in the House of Commons.
+As Head of State, The King must remain politically neutral, since his Government will be formed from whichever party can command a majority in the House of Commons.

-The Queen herself is part of the legislature and technically she cannot therefore vote for members of another part of the legislature.
+The King himself is part of the legislature and technically he cannot therefore vote for members of another part of the legislature.

-With the removal of hereditary peers from the House of Lords in 1999, the Royal Dukes (The Dukes of Edinburgh, York, Gloucester and Kent) ceased to be members of the House of Lords and therefore became eligible to vote in elections, and to stand for election.
+With the removal of hereditary peers from the House of Lords in 1999, the Royal Dukes ceased to be members of the House of Lords and therefore became eligible to vote in elections, and to stand for election.
 But members of the Royal Family do not exercise these rights.
 To vote or hold elected positions would not be in accordance with the need for neutrality.

-Under the Maastricht Treaty, The Queen and other members of the Royal Family would be entitled to vote for the European Parliament, or to stand for election to that Parliament.
-However, The Queen would only exercise these rights on the advice of her Ministers.
-Their advice would invariably be that she should neither vote nor stand for an elected position so as not to compromise her neutrality.
+Under the Maastricht Treaty, The King and other members of the Royal Family would be entitled to vote for the European Parliament, or to stand for election to that Parliament.
+However, The King would only exercise these rights on the advice of his Ministers.
+Their advice would invariably be that he should neither vote nor stand for an elected position so as not to compromise his neutrality.